boazsegev/plezi-website/docs/guides/controllers.html.md

 This function can only be called *after* a websocket connection was established (i.e., within the `on_open` callback).

 This allows a module “library” to be used similar to the way “rooms” are used in node.js, so that event handling code can be reused across a number of different Controllers.

-After adopting a module into a websocket instance, the module will be able to `broadcast` Websocket events as if it were a controller.

 Read more at the [YARD documentation for this method](http://www.rubydoc.info/gems/plezi/Plezi/Controller#extend-instance_method).